 Managing Anxiety Symptoms

 If you are experiencing mild or short-term anxiety episodes, there are multiple self-care strategies listed below that you can adopt to mitigate symptoms.
-However, these may not be effective for anxiety disorders that are serious or persistent, and you are strongly advised to seek psychologist therapy.
+However, these may not be effective for anxiety disorders that are serious or persistent, and you are strongly advised to seek mental health treatment.

 - Educate yourself about anxiety